Trigger

 Theming

-One of the biggest challenges with sui and flame was customization and theming.
-I wanted to solve both of those issues going in, which resulted in a fully fledged theme builder and playlist management.
+The two biggest challenges with sui and flame were customization and theming.
+Customization was easily fixed by adding the database and API server to allow for updating items on the home page front end.
+I was using an editable table while development was in progress to view and edit themes, but there was no preview, color picker, or other useful visual elements, and all fields were just strings.
+But I did want to solve both of those issues going in, which resulted in a fully fledged theme builder and playlist management for user generated themes.
 While somewhat basic, it allows for fairly great expression of creativity.

 Technical